Drug and Alcohol Overdose Prevention Resources

 “Opioids are a broad group of pain-relieving drugs that work by interacting with opioid receptors in your brain.
 Opioids can be made from a plant (poppy plant) or they can be synthetic, like fentanyl.”
 (Mayo Clinic, Carrie Krieger, Pharm D)

 When opioid medications travel through your blood and attach to opioid receptors in your brain cells, the cells release signals that muffle your perception of pain and boost your feelings of pleasure.
 However, what makes opioid medications effective in treating pain can also make them dangerous.
 Prescription medications should always be taken as prescribed.
-Any pill/medication bought illegally should not ever be considered safe.
+Any pill/medication bought illegally is not safe.

 Opioid Overdose Facts

-Substance use disorders, like opioid overdoses, have significantly impacted our communities.
+Substance use disorders, like opioid overdoses, have significantly affected our community.
 In Nebraska in 2020, there were 214 overdose deaths, a 55% increase from 2019 (Nebraska DHHS).

 - Overdose deaths are the leading injury-related cause of death in the United States.